How We Gather (and How to Interpret) Our Data

 The price comparison score, then, is intended to indicate the relative prices we found for the companies, adjusted to the base of this flat dollar amount.
 These scores are imperfect for various reasons: for instance, the jobs or items checked may not be representative; the weighting of various jobs or items in the scores may not accurately reflect typical expenditure patterns; and the number of jobs or items is small.

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2010 to January 2020.
+Our customer survey data are from surveys conducted from January 2012 to January 2023.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in July, August, or September 2018.
-Our price data were collected from April to July 2018.
-The data from our surveys of companies to ask about areas served were collected from April to October 2018.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between May and October 2022.
+Our price data were collected from April to June 2022.
+The data from our surveys of companies to ask about facts such as areas served and minimum service fees were collected from July to August 2022.

 We give checkmarks to companies that score highest on a scoring system that we devise for each service field.
 Our scoring systems weight the various data in our tables and text based on our subjective judgment of their importance.
 Since the scores are based entirely on information presented, you can apply your own subjective judgments, and decide whether you prefer companies we have not given checkmarks.
 Where we do not have important data on a company, we cannot give our checkmark.